Jatindra Charan Guho: Career

-After the War, Gobar went on a third tour of Europe and the United States from 1920 to 1926.
-During this tour, he fought the bout of his lifetime, when he disposed of the then World Light Heavyweight Champion and catch wrestler Ad Santel on 24 August 1921 at the Coliseum in San Francisco.
-He became the first Asian to win a World Professional Wrestling Championship in the United States.
+During this tour, he fought the bout of his lifetime against catch wrestler and former World Light Heavyweight Champion Ad Santel on 24 August 1921 at the Coliseum in San Francisco.
+Billed for the "World Wrestling Championship", Guha defeated Santel after an hour.
+He became the first Asian to win a professional wrestling world championship in the United States.

-In his next bout he was pitted against the famous Ed 'Strangler' Lewis, considered by many to be the greatest ever professional wrestler.
-Lewis first tried his famous headlock on Gobar but to little effect.
-After a few rounds, Lewis managed to floor Gobar once, but the latter soon returned the compliment.
-Both fighters had registered two falls each, when Lewis resorted to foul play by hitting Gobar with a boxer's punch.
-When the referee overlooked this offence, Gobar turned to the judges to remonstrate, but at this moment, Lewis floored Gobar with a resounding thump, causing him to hit his head on the boards and lose consciousness.
+In a following bout he was pitted against the famous Ed 'Strangler' Lewis.
+Lewis first tried his famous headlock on Guha but to little effect.
+After a few rounds, Lewis managed to floor Guha once, but the latter soon returned the compliment.
+Both fighters had registered two falls each, when Lewis resorted to foul play by hitting Guha with a boxer's punch.
+When the referee overlooked this offence, Guha turned to the judges to remonstrate, but at this moment, Lewis floored Guha with a resounding thump, causing him to hit his head on the boards and lose consciousness.

-In 1929, Gobar fought another memorable fight against the younger Gama at Park Circus, Kolkata in a bout that has since passed into the folklore of Indian wrestling.
-After a stirring fight which showcased all the moves of Indian wrestling, the older Gobar finally lost on a technicality.
-The akhara that was established by his ancestors at Masjidbari Street was reincarnated by Gobar Goho at Goabagan in 1936.
-Gobar Goho retired from professional wrestling in 1944.
+In 1929, Guha fought another memorable fight against the younger Gama at Park Circus, Calcutta in a bout that has since passed into the folklore of Indian wrestling.
+After a stirring fight which showcased all the moves of Indian wrestling, the older Guha finally lost on a technicality.
+The akhara that was established by his ancestors at Masjidbari Street was reincarnated by Gobar Guha at Goabagan in 1936.
+Gobar Guha retired from professional wrestling in 1944.

 Legacy

-Gobar Goho developed his own style of wrestling which took Indian wrestling into newer heights.
-His style included his own wrestling holds like dhonka, tibbi, gadhanet, dhak, tang, pat, dhobiya pat and kulla which later became a part and parcel of Indian wrestling.
-He was famous for his vicious chops known as radda.
-His achievements and success inspired Bengali Hindus to take up wrestling as a career which was seen as the traditional bastion of muslims.
+Gobar Guha developed his own style of wrestling with influences from catch-as-catch-can and Greco-Roman wrestling, which took Indian wrestling to new heights.
+His style included his wrestling holds like dhonka, tibbi, gadhanet, dhak, tang, pat, dhobiya pat and kulla which later became a part and parcel of Indian wrestling.
+He was famous for vicious chops known as radda.
+His achievements and success inspired Bengali Hindus to take up wrestling as a career which was seen as the traditional bastion of Muslims.

 Not only wrestlers but the famous body builders like Manohar Aich and Monotosh Roy were inspired by his successes.
 His own disciples included his son Manik and his students Banamali Ghosh, Jyotish Charan Ghosh and Biswanath Dutta.
 His followers observed his birth centenary in 1992.

 Goabagan Street in North Kolkata has been named Gobar Goho Sarani in his honour.
 His statue was installed and unveiled at the Azad Hind Bagh in 1996 by the then Governor of West Bengal, Late Raghunath Reddy.
-On the current day his akhara Gobar Goho's Gymnasium runs firmly at 19/D/H/7, Gobar Goho Sarani, Kolkata-700006.
+His akhara Gobar Goho's Gymnasium currently runs in Kolkata.
 The nearest prominent landmark is the Scottish Church College.